Kimtai04-cloud/NewRep/README.md

 # NewRep
-This is my first new repository on git
+This is my first new repository on git, im testing if commiting realy works